Do I need a Grant of Probate?

 ‘Probate’ itself is the process of ‘proving’ a Will in court.
 In other words, validating that it really does represent the final wishes of the deceased.

-You will need a grant of probate to administer an estate worth more than £15,000 (although there are some exceptions to this rule).
-You will also need one if many of the situations outlined above.
+You will need a Grant of Probate to administer an estate worth more than £15,000 (although there are some exceptions to this rule).
+You will also need one in many of the situations outlined above.

 This may bring the account below the bank’s threshold for probate and allow the estate access to the rest of the balance without the need for a grant.
 However, banks don’t publish their thresholds for probate, so this method relies on your solicitor being familiar with individual banks’ rules.